Neo23x0/prisma/README.md

 optional arguments:
   -h, --help            show this help message and exit -s string [string ...]
-                        Strings to highlight, separate with space (e.g. -s failed error)
+                        Strings to highlight - separated with space (e.g. -s failed error)
   -i                    Case-insensitive search for strings -w seconds            Pause on string match (in seconds) --debug               Debug output
 ```

-Use prisma to find certain string in an output, be case-insensitive and wait 3 seconds on every match (see animated GIF below for a demo)
+Use prisma to find certain string (here: 'error' and 'fail') in an output, be case-insensitive and wait 3 seconds on every match (see animated GIF below for a demo)

 ```
 cat /var/log/messages | prisma.py -s error fail -i -w 3